-Our conveyancing solicitors deal in all aspects of residential purchases and are on hand to assist you throughout the property buying process, with fixed-fees and friendly advice.
+Our conveyancing solicitors deal in all aspects of residential purchases, and are on hand to assist you throughout the property buying process, with fixed-fees and friendly, no-nonsense advice.

 When you choose MG Legal's property conveyancing solicitors, we'll get you moving in no time.

 Stages of purchasing a property.

 2. Each solicitor then writes to their own client with their terms of business and client care documentation, confirming their instructions and fees in the matter.
 To protect against property fraud, clients are also asked to provide ID to prove their identity, and that they are who they say they are.

 3. At this point, you will also be required to provide proof of funds documentation.
 This is to provide confirmation as to how you have acquired the funds being used to facilitate the transaction, so it is clear they have not come as proceeds of crime.
 You should also, where necessary, confirm mortgage arrangements, any gifted elements and help to buy funding that may be involved in the transaction.

 5. The Contract pack encompasses the title plan pertaining to the property, which then allows the conveyancing searches to be applied for.
 There are four usual searches carried out, inclusive of: